 Take a look at this blog post - What great brands do with mission statements.
 Eight big names and their mission statements, including Google, Amazon, and Virgin.

-You’ve moved on from crazy ideas, and now it’s time to formalize your marketing strategy.
+You’ve moved on from crazy ideas, and now it’s time to formalize your marketing plan.

 It’s not uncommon for digital marketers to be so reactive, that we run out of time to be proactive.
-But, it’s imperative that we find time to plan a marketing strategy to enable us to achieve maximum profit and sustainability.
+But, it’s imperative that we find time to plan campaigns to enable us to achieve maximum profit and sustainability.

-Internal strengths and weaknesses identified, external opportunities and threats recognised, you can now build a strategy that plays on your strengths, and minimizes your weaknesses.
+Internal strengths and weaknesses identified, external opportunities and threats recognized, you can now build a strategy that plays on your strengths, and minimizes your weaknesses.

 Identify your assets

-To achieve your targets, you need to identify your assets.
-What assets do you currently have that you can use to make your strategy work?
-Refer back to your SWOT analysis for inspiration.
+What assets do you currently have that you can use to make your campaigns work?
+These are strengths, so refer back to your SWOT analysis for inspiration.

-Here’re some examples of assets you may have:
+Here’re some examples of assets you're probably already using:

 - Social media channels